sprucely/minimal-mistakes/_pages/deflection.md

 ## Nerd Out

-For those interested in some of the technical aspects, Deflection was developed in Java using libgdx, box2d, ashley, tween engine, and a number of other libraries.
+For those interested in some of the technical aspects, Deflection was developed in Java using [libgdx](https://libgdx.badlogicgames.com/), [box2d](http://box2d.org/), [ashley](https://github.com/libgdx/ashley), [universal tween engine](http://www.aurelienribon.com/blog/projects/universal-tween-engine/), and a number of other libraries.
 It's currently not making use of in-app payments, but the infrastructure is there, and I'm keeping open the option.

 The signature at the start of the game serves as an asset loading progress indicator.
 It consists of several splines and uses a single alpha value to determine how much of each spline to draw.